-As soon as you catch a fish and right after you have released the fish, you must call for a PMTT official, either by cell phone or designated channel (10) on the marine band radio.
+As soon as you catch a fish and right after you have released the fish, you must call for a PMTT official, by cell phone.
 Make sure you can see that the nose is touching the front of the board and that the tail & PMTT issued sticker for that tournament is in clear view.
 If the PMTT official cannot clearly read the measurement or sticker, they will make their best determination and that decision will be the final measurement.
 The fish may not count - if the official cannot see the picture at all, the sticker, the fishes nose appears to not be touching the front of the board and the measurement is close or there is no picture at all.

 The PMTT officials must be able to clearly read the measurement.
-Check your digital device/camera to make sure you can clearly see the measurement.
-Release the fish after photographing it clearly with the device/camera on the bump board.
+Check your digital device to make sure you can clearly see the measurement.
+Release the fish after photographing it clearly with the device on the bump board.
 The safe release of all fish is of utmost importance.
 The angler will immediately text all photos required for acceptance to the tournament director for determination.
 The director will then reply back with acceptance or denial of the registered fish.
 This will be explained in great detail at tournament central during the mandatory rules meeting held on the afternoon prior to the first day of tournament fishing.

 Once a musky is caught, keep the fish in the water (either in the net or livewell).
 DO NOT put a fish on the floor of your boat.
 There shall be no further fishing by either Team member, until the Judgment of that fish is complete, and the release completed.
 Measurement may be taken with the fish’s tail "pinched."